vgslavov/Problems/leetcode/cheatsheets.md

     * elements to the right are in the right subtree
 * postorder traversal
     * order: left, right, root
+* BFS
-* BFS: iterative, using queue/deque
+    * iterative: using queue/deque
+    * order: FIFO
+    * best for: finding nodes close/closest to the root
 * perfect binary tree
     * DFS: O(log n) space
     * BFS: O(n) space